Feature film under National Socialism

 Films shape people and reflect history.
 That has always been true and applies to democracies as well as dictatorships.
 In the "Third Reich", the cinema was a place for conveying, processing and reflecting worldviews and emotions.
 From 1933 to 1945, no other mass medium was as popular and as intensively received as the feature film.
 The Nazi regime used the silver screen to instil its political and ideological principles in the hearts and minds of the Volksgenossen ("people's comrades").
 At the same time, the film industry had to take account of the expectations and dreams of the public, with the result that National Socialist feature films amount to far more than the expression of overt state propaganda.
 As a complex contemporary historical source, feature films offer insight into the dynamics of the dictatorship, because ideological manipulation encountered the ambivalences of individual reception.
 In films, the processes of social negotiation and cultural appropriation were closely intertwined.

 Despite the potential of cinema to provide insights into the cultural and social history of National Socialism, historians have largely ignored this rich source of contemporary history.
 This is where the research project "Screening National Socialism: Ideology and Everyday Life in German Cinema 1933-1945" (SCREENS) comes in.
 It is funded by the Leibniz Association as part of the "Leibniz Cooperative Excellence" programme.
-The project will begin its work in spring 2025 under the direction of the IfZ (project leader: Johannes Hürter) and in partnership with the Leibniz Institute for the History and Culture of Eastern Europe in Leipzig (GWZO).
+The project began its work in spring 2025 under the direction of the IfZ (project leader: Johannes Hürter) and in partnership with the Leibniz Institute for the History and Culture of Eastern Europe in Leipzig (GWZO).
 The project is an international and interdisciplinary cooperation with numerous other partners from the fields of history, film studies, and linguistics.
 Of central importance to the project is the privileged cooperation that the IfZ has agreed with the Friedrich-Wilhelm-Murnau-Stiftung (FWMS) (see: Research project on Nazi "reservation films" launched).
 The FWMS supports the SCREENS project with its extensive collection of Nazi films and documents.
 Other important institutional partners include the Federal Archive, the Deutsches Filminstitut Filmmuseum (DFF, “German Film Institute & Film Museum”), the Deutsche Kinamethek (“German Cinematheque”) and the Leibniz-Institut für deutsche Sprache (IDS, “Leibniz Institute for the German Language”).
 With its diverse collaborators and research interests, the project aims to create an integrative film history of National Socialism in which feature films are analysed as seismographs of the politics, society and culture of the Nazi dictatorship and thus made accessible for contemporary history research.

 Sub-projects at the IfZ

 Childhoods in the cinema.
 The visualisation of National Socialist concepts of childhood and family and their reception.
-This doctoral project examines the question of how children and young people, their lived experiences and their families are portrayed in (selected) Nazi feature films.
+(Researcher: Tizian Bartling) This doctoral project examines the question of how children and young people, their lived experiences and their families are portrayed in (selected) Nazi feature films.
 To what extent were fascist or National Socialist models of childhood conveyed, and where did their mediation reach its limits and mix with other (traditional or progressive) images of childhood and family?
 Special attention is given to the frictions and entanglements between privacy and Nazi ideology.
 As with all sub-projects, the production, distribution and reception of the feature films will also be analysed.

 The melodrama.
 Emotions, privacy and happiness in the National Socialist "Volksgemeinschaft".
-This doctoral project focuses on the melodrama, an extremely popular film genre, to analyse the negotiation of gender roles and socio-cultural values.
+(Researcher: Sophia Munoz Ott) This doctoral project focuses on the melodrama, an extremely popular film genre, to analyse the negotiation of gender roles and socio-cultural values.
 Using examples of particularly successful melodramas between 1933 and 1945, the project analyses the tension between the emotional staging typical of the genre and the emotional norms of the Nazi dictatorship.
 The aim is to reveal the construction of individual "happiness" in the National Socialist "people's community".

 Old and new faith.
 Religion in Nazi feature films.
-This doctoral project turns to the question of the values and norms that were conveyed and reflected in Nazi cinema on the topic of faith in National Socialism.
+(Researcher: Maylin Amann) This doctoral project turns to the question of the values and norms that were conveyed and reflected in Nazi cinema on the topic of faith in National Socialism.
 Numerous feature films of the Nazi era made use of religious themes and sacred motifs with very different, partly political-ideological, partly Christian-moral interpretations.
 In their contradictions and intersections, they can be deciphered as exemplary for the relationship between faith and National Socialism.

 NS feature films on the index.
 The Murnau Foundation's retained films and the films banned during the Nazi dictatorship.
 (Author: Johannes Hürter) In contrast to the other sub-projects, this project will focus on propaganda films.
 The research sample consists of the 44 feature films which, according to the Friedrich Wilhelm Murnau Foundation, may only be shown under academic supervision and offer a representative cross-section of the politically charged feature films of the Nazi dictatorship.
 In addition to the most notorious Nazi feature film "Jud Süß" (1941) and a handful of other well-known films, the list includes films that have been largely ignored until now.
 What are they about, who was involved in their production and how were they received, both before and after 1945?
 How should the films on the retained list be dealt with in future?
 In contrast to this "poison cabinet" of Nazi film, the films that were banned by the Nazi censors between 1933 and 1945 will also be examined.
 There, the question is what Nazi film policy found disturbing about these films and what this conveys about National Socialism.